-(4) What does "motor transportation" and "urban transportation" include?
-Motor and urban transportation include the business of operating motor-driven vehicles, upon public roads, used in transporting persons or property belonging to others, on a for-hire basis.
+(5) What does "motor transportation" and "urban transportation" include?
+Motor and urban transportation include the business of operating motor-driven vehicles, on public roads, used in transporting persons or property belonging to others, on a for-hire basis.
 These terms include the business of:

 (a) Operating taxicabs, armored cars, and contract mail delivery vehicles, but do not include the businesses of operating auto wreckers or towing vehicles (taxable as sales at retail under RCW 82.04.050

 ), school buses, ambulances, nor the collection and disposal of solid waste (taxable under the service and other activities B&O tax classification); and